Northwest Highland Dancers of Spokane, WA

 Instructors

-Marie Grimes has had 25+ years of dance experience and 21+ years of dance experience in Highland Dancing with 11+ years of teaching experience.
+Marie Grimes has had 28+ years of dance experience and 23+ years of dance experience in Highland Dancing with 14+ years of teaching experience.
 Marie was a student of Elizabeth Coyle and danced with the Spokane Valley Highland Dancers as she grew up.

 She began her teaching career with the Shadle Highland Dancers in 1997, where she continued to teach for 8 years until one of her old students, Brielle began to take over for her.
 Marie founded the Northwest Highland Dancers in 2002 with only 3 students and today the numbers of students are approaching near 50.
 Marie Grimes received her teaching certificate for Highland Dancing at the age of 18 through the British Association Teachers of Dancing located in the United Kingdom.

 Marie successfully competed throughout the U.S., Canada and Scotland until the age of 13, at which time she turned her attention to performance, running/organizing competitions and taking medal tests through the BATD to work her way towards her teaching certificate.
-Marie received her Member Certificate for Highland Dance in 1997.
-She continued her pursuit of certifications and now also holds her Fellow Certificate for Highland Dance and Member Certificate for Scottish National Dance.
+Marie received her Member Teaching Certificate for Highland Dance in 1997.
+She continued her pursuit of certifications and now also holds her Fellow Teaching Certificate for Highland Dance and Member Teaching Certificate for Scottish National Dance.

 Marie's goal is that each child reach their potential in highland dancing and have fun while learning this traditional form of dancing.
+At Spokane's School of Dance, Marie teaches all of the younger beginner dancers ages 3-14, as well as all of the advanced students of all ages.

 23marie.jpg